Swap-Nova/Developed-a-Fandom-Website/README.md

 🌠The Main Webpage also includes a hyperlink to the Original Fandom Website.

-🌠Also, the main webpage code is basic CSS code used to set the background image.
+🌠Also, the main webpage code consists of basic CSS code used to set the background image.

 🌠Created Multiple Webpages which includes the: